Darcyddx/Active-Vision/Documentation/Reflection_and_improvement/sprint2.md

 - Adapting OpenPose output to mobile format required custom data formatting and additional pre/post-processing.
 - Initial inference times exceeded our real-time requirement, requiring iterative profiling and tuning.
 - Classification accuracy for postures was inconsistent during dynamic motion, indicating a need for temporal smoothing or sequential modeling.

-### Actions Based on Feedback

-Since no corrective feedback was received, we focused on:
-- Maintaining the same workflow and division of labor.
-- Enhancing model performance and UX as natural progression from last sprint’s success.
-- Continuing documentation and feedback tracking rigorously to prepare for future feedback cycles.

 ### Reflection on Agile Methodology and Weekly Client Feedback